 International visitors from the UK, Europe and the USA are either exempt from needing a visa or eligible for a visa upon arrival, free of charge, for up to 30 days.

 Passports should be valid for at least six months from the date of entry.

 The unit of currency in Egypt is the Egyptian Pound (EGP).
-For up to date information on exchange rates, please click here.
+Visit for up to date information on Current Exchange Rates .

 British pounds, US dollars and Euros are widely accepted forms of payment, although change will most likely be returned in Egyptian pounds.